cloudxabide/jetsons.lab/Foo/install_CentOS-9_Jetson_Nano-devkit.md

 echo "SAMPLE_FS_PACKAGE: $SAMPLE_FS_PACKAGE"
 ```

-This process I have gathered from Nvidia (and applied some minor tweaks)
+This process I have gathered from NVIDIA (and applied some minor tweaks)
 ```
   tar xf ${L4T_RELEASE_PACKAGE}
   cd Linux_for_Tegra/rootfs/